FarronF/limerick-council-meetings/meetings/2014/07/08-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes of Rathkeale Area Committee Meeting - 1st May 2014.md

 of getting business done for the people of the elected area which he

-said would continue into the future.---
+said would continue into the future.
+---
 Councillor Keary (S) asked if the Development Fund allocations

 agreed at the April meeting had been put in place & also asked for an